 Knowledgeable Lawyers Help You Understand Elder Abuse Laws in California

-- Psychological abuse: This occurs when a caregiver routinely intimidates, humiliates, or insults a senior.
+- Psychological abuse.
+This occurs when a caregiver routinely intimidates, humiliates or insults a senior.

-The statute authorizes victims to file civil lawsuits for damages against their abusers.
+California elder abuse law authorizes victims to file civil lawsuits for damages against their abusers.
 It also provides for criminal prosecution of abusers by the state.
-A criminal conviction under the California Elder Abuse and Dependent Adult Civil Protection Act is punishable by as many as four years in prison.
+A criminal conviction under the act is punishable by as many as four years in prison.

-Attorneys for Elder abuse Victims in San Jose, San Francisco And Sacramento
+Attorneys for Elder Abuse Victims in San Jose, San Francisco and Sacramento

 Our lawyers are available for weekend and evening meetings.
 If you are unable to visit our office, we will come to your home or hospital.
-We handle elder abuse cases on a contingent fee basis, which means that you pay us nothing unless you recover compensation.
+We handle elder abuse cases on a contingent fee basis.
+This means that you pay us nothing unless you recover compensation.